vstinner/pythondev/windows.rst

 Build a Windows VM
 ==================

-* Windows 10 or newer is recommanded.
+* Windows 10 or newer is recommended.
 Get a "multi-version" of Windows 10 (no N, KN or VL variant) and use a "Pro - Retail" product key.
 * At least 60 GB of disk space is needed: Windows needs 15-20 GB, Visual Studio needs 10 GB.
 Having at least 60 GB is recommended to be